GDGVIT/quicktext/docs/templates/20newsgroups_dataset.md

-# The 20 newsgroups dataset
+# The 20 Newsgroups dataset

 This is a dataset for multiclass classification.
 This dataset consists of 20000 messages from 20 Usenet newsgroups